top of page

 What We Don't Fund

-• Activities with a high risk of physical, psychological, or cultural harm
+• Activities that present a high risk of physical, psychological, or cultural harm

 Application Process